> User Manual

 /task |

-Run an isolated task with structured JSON output (no history, 5-step budget) |
+Run an isolated task with structured JSON output (no history, proportional step budget — minimum 2) |

 /memory |